rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 The Rust project runs a wide variety of different tests, orchestrated by the build system (`x.py test`).
-The main test harness for testing the compiler itself is a tool called compiletest (sources in the [`src/tools/compiletest`]).
-This section gives a brief overview of how the testing framework is setup, and then gets into some of the details on [how to run tests](./running.html) as well as
-[how to add new tests](./adding.html).
+The main test harness for testing the compiler itself is a tool called compiletest (located in the [`src/tools/compiletest`] directory).
+This section gives a brief overview of how the testing framework is setup, and then gets into some of the details on [how to run tests](./running.html) as well as [how to add new tests](./adding.html).

 [`src/tools/compiletest`]: https://github.com/rust-lang/rust/tree/master/src/tools/compiletest